 One of the current Chinese collection displays

 Creating world class displays

 This project will deliver more than 500sqm of refurbished rooms within the Gallery.
-The beautiful South end galleries will display 1,700 of the Lady Lever’s most important objects, including the best collection of Wedgwood jasperware in the world, one of the best collections of Chinese porcelain in Europe, outstanding 18th century paintings and furniture, and some of the most significant 19th century sculpture in a British collection.
+The beautiful South End galleries will display more than 1,500 of the Lady Lever’s most important objects.
+These include; the best collection of Wedgwood jasperware in the world, one of the best collections of Chinese porcelain in Europe, outstanding 18th century paintings and furniture, and some of the most significant 19th century sculpture in a British collection.

-We will be able to create world class displays befitting world renowned collections and create new interpretation that will engage and be enjoyed by UK and overseas visitors with interests in Wedgwood jasperware, Chinese ceramics and sculpture.
-By doing this we aim to attract a broader audience that would be interested to learn more about the collections and the local heritage.
+We will be able to create displays befitting the world-renowned collections and create new interpretation that can be enjoyed by UK and overseas visitors.
+We aim to attract a wider audience and to allow visitors to learn more about the collections and local heritage.

-The 500sqm of refurbished space encompasses the following galleries and public spaces:
+The 500sqm of refurbished space includes the following galleries and public spaces:

-- Chinese porcelain rooms - three interlinked rooms that display the importance of Chinese ceramics when collected in the 18th century
+- Chinese Rooms - two interlinked rooms that will demonstrate the importance and influence of Chinese ceramics on European art and taste.

-The successful delivery of the project will also allow us to develop new educational resources for our local schools and community.
-This will encompass a flexible learning space, which will include a school lunch room, workshop space, and storytelling and activity areas.
-An improved learning area will also allow us to expand our learning offer, enabling us to more than double our maximum learning capacity creating a permanent learning offer for our visitors.
+This project will also allow us to develop new educational resources for our local schools and community.
+We will create a flexible learning space, which will include a school lunch room, workshop space and storytelling areas.
+This will allow us to offer more to our school and community visitors.

 See a sneak preview

 Find out how you can support the development of the South End galleries.